 A student attending a course without proper registration and payment of all tuition and fees does not constitute de facto enrollment.
 The university will not permit retroactive enrollment in or payment for any class after the end of the term in which the course is offered.
 This policy was made effective with the beginning of the fall 1997 semester.

-Summary of University Fees per Semester (2008-2009 Fees)
+Summary of University Fees per Semester (2009-2010 Fees)

-NOTE: Subject to change without notice
+NOTE: Subject to change by the university without notice